Tal Afar

 While no official census data exists, the city, which had previously been estimated to have a population of approximately 200,000, had dropped to 80,000 as of 2007.
-Tal Afar's population is about 75 percent Sunni Turkmen, while a quarter are Shia Turkmen.
+Tal Afar's population is about 45 percent Shia Turkmen, while 55 percent are Sunni Turkmen.
+On 27 April 2025, Baghdad Today reported of an ongoing government initiative to convert Tel Afar District into the 20th governorate of Iraq.
+The proposed name of the new governorate is Jazira.